 Multiple itineraries are available:

-On arrival you will be met and transferred to your hotel for two nights.
+Travel to Prague where you will be met and transferred to the InterContinental Hotel (or similar) for two nights.

 Sorry, we couldn’t find what you were looking for.

 We don’t give up that easily, so please try a different departure or give us a call on 0330 058 8243

 The Hotel du Collectionneur Arc de Triomphe Paris sits among iconic Paris landmarks, 10 minutes' walk from the Champs-Élysées.
 Step back to the glamour of the 1930s as you indulge in the mosaic-decorated spa or soak up the Art Deco style at the Purple Bar.
 Official rating: 5 stars.

 The hotel faces Parc Monceau, 15 minutes from the Eurostar terminal at Gare du Nord.
 The Champs Elysees and Arc de Triomphe are a few minutes' walk away.

 Lavish historic charm in the heart of Paris.
 The hotel, which dates back to 1862, overlooks the famous Palais Garnier, home to the esteemed Paris Opera.
 Two acclaimed restaurants await you - Café de la Paix, with its rich history, and La Verrière, set in a beautiful winter garden.
 Official rating: 4 stars.

 This first class hotel overlooking the Vltava river, is the ideal base to explore Prague’s historic sites.
 Official rating: 5 stars.